heymichellemac/heymichellemac-hugo/content/blog/2021/03/inboxes.md

 I follow a fairly traditional Bullet Journal setup so my daily log acts as a capture system that I can review at the end of each day.

-If you want to learn more about the Bullet Journal, I highly recommend you read [The Bullet Journal Method by Ryder Carrol](https://amzn.to/3g6FtoZ) or you can check out my book notes: [The Bullet Journal Method by Ryder Carrol - Book Notes, Summary, Review](/bullet-journal-method-ryder-carroll/).
+If you want to learn more about the Bullet Journal, I highly recommend you read The Bullet Journal Method by Ryder Carrol.

 ### Inbox 3: Notion